 It’s chlorine and chemical resistant and will not be damaged by the presence of these compounds in your water.

-What could be better: They could have modified it to fit Mansfield toilets as well.
+Which disadvantages must you keep in mind?
+They could have modified it to fit Mansfield toilets as well.

 The Korky 528PRO is made in a universal design that fits all toilets.
 It’s compatible with all major toilet brands, so chances are, it will fit your toilet, regardless of what brand or size it is, thanks to an 8.5-inch height adjustment that ensures you get the right fit for your toilet.